Doeme/Fb2RSS/README.md

 - Install a D Compiler and Phobos Runtime
 - Make sure to add ./kxml/source/kxml/xml.d to the input files of the compilercall
+- You also have to link against libCurl

 Usage
 --------------